data-preservation-programs/slingshot/participants/CreativeFileCloud.md

 *Either: Powergate, Hosted Powergate, Textile Hub/Buckets, lotus, or some other solution.
 Tell us what you're planning to use and how.*

-Use Powergate to pull the data from IPFS/Filecoin.
-If necessary, we may use some caching cloud solution.
+Use Powergate to store the data to IPFS/Filecoin.

 ## (10) How will you retrieve the data?